Feeling Anxious? Try This Calming Pranayama

 In addition to the many physical practices you can do to balance your body this time of year, there are also energetic practices, including pranayama, that can help cultivate calm in the nervous system and initiate more of a parasympathetic response, the aspect of your nervous system that helps you feel calm and safe.

-The Power of Brahamari Pranayama
+The Power of Bhramari Pranayama

 There are many different types of breathwork, some of which can exacerbate vata and anxiousness, but this one can actually calm and help the body physically feel more grounded.
-Brahmari Pranayama can even help you release tension and neutralize some of the angst and excess vata behind the uncomfortable feelings that come up when you’re facing more darkness outside and more of your internal emotions come to the surface.
+Bhramari Pranayama can even help you release tension and neutralize some of the angst and excess vata behind the uncomfortable feelings that come up when you’re facing more darkness outside and more of your internal emotions come to the surface.

 This practice is known to release endorphins, put you in a state of upliftment, and create a sense of inner peace.